ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 (🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**5.2.5**

+- Fixed corruption in Item Drone interactable prefab causing it to not display its pickup select menu on interact.
+- Made RC Controller and Nautilus Protocol valid drone lists configurable.

 **5.2.4**

 - Balance pass: